-External attackers need user credentials to be successful – in 81% of data breaches, compromised credentials were involved .
+External attackers need user credentials to be successful.
+According to Verizon's Data Breach Investigation report, 49% of breaches by external actors involve stolen credentials.
 While attackers definitely want access to privileged accounts, the need for persistence within a network is a foundational requirement – a need that requires having multiple endpoints and multiple credentials (even if they are low level) to be successful.

-Very few educational systems are watching the use of their network; most are focused on establishing a virtual security perimeter to keep bad guys and malware out, rather than looking to see whether someone has worked their way past defenses and is inside either rummaging around or wreaking havoc.
+Very few educational systems are watching the use of their network.
+Most focus on establishing a virtual security perimeter to keep bad guys and malware out.
+So, they're rarely looking to see if someone has worked their way past defenses and is inside either rummaging around or wreaking havoc.

-So you know your a target, what then?
+So you know education is a target for cyber attacks, what then?